kubernetes-sigs/aws-efs-csi-driver/docs/README.md

 **Note**
 Since Amazon EFS is an elastic file system, it doesn't really enforce any file system capacity.
 The actual storage capacity value in persistent volume and persistent volume claim is not used when creating the file system.
 However, since the storage capacity is a required field by Kubernetes, you must specify the value and you can use any valid value for the capacity.

+### Directory Provisioning Mode

+The EFS CSI Driver supports directory provisioning mode as an alternative to the access point provisioning.
+To use directory provisioning, set the `provisioningMode` parameter in your StorageClass to `efs-dir`

+#### <a name="permission-management-considerations"></a>Permission Management Considerations

+When using directory provisioning mode, carefully consider how to manage permissions for provisioned directories.
+The EFS CSI Driver supports setting static uid and gid for newly provisioned directories.
+This is achieved by specifying `uid` and `gid` parameters in the StorageClass definition.
+When these parameters are set, the driver will use them to set the ownership of new directories created during volume provisioning.

+The `directoryPerms` parameter sets the permissions for newly created directories.
+In order to ensure volumes are accessible, users must manage pod security contexts to align with the uid/gid and permissions set on the provisioned directories.
+Be aware that using the same supplemental group grants access to the root directory but may not automatically provide access to newly created subdirectories.

+Users can opt to use Kubernetes' fsGroup mechanism by setting the [fsGroupPolicy](https://kubernetes-csi.github.io/docs/support-fsgroup.html) on the CSI driver. **If using fsGroup, ensure all pods accessing the same volume use identical fsGroup values to prevent permission conflicts**.
+It's recommended to set the fsGroupChangePolicy to "OnRootMismatch" for better performance.

+For more information on pod security practices, see [Configure a Security Context for a Pod or Container](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) in the Kubernetes documentation.

 ### Installation